 When your name is called, walk across the stage and shake hands with the Chancellor who will say ‘I admit you’.
 Some people may choose not to shake hands for religious reasons, and this will have been noted if this applies to you, then you should keep your hands behind your back when approaching the Chancellor.
 Men should bow or nod and women bow, nod or curtsy.
 Leave the stage, collect your degree certificate and return to your seat.

 Female graduands wear caps all the time.
 PhD and DSc graduands doff their caps when approaching the Chancellor.
-Other male graduands wear caps only when in procession (please your cap on your seat when you go up to the stage).
+Other male graduands wear caps only when in procession (please leave your cap on your seat when you go up to the stage).

 End of the ceremony